fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/wood_version_how_to_make.md

 Download work in progress cutsheets [here](https://github.com/fellesverkstedet/fabricatable-machines/tree/master/humphrey-large-format-cnc/wood-gantry-files)
 ![12mm and 8m cut sheet](https://raw.githubusercontent.com/fellesverkstedet/fabricatable-machines/master/humphrey-large-format-cnc/img/wood-version-cut-sheets.jpg)

 ### How to fabricate the parts
 Download the [cutsheets](https://github.com/fellesverkstedet/fabricatable-machines/tree/master/humphrey-large-format-cnc/wood-gantry-files), order materials then CNC mill all the parts at your local fab lab, makerspace or hackerspace *(more info pending)*

 You can also 3D print the four [pinions](https://github.com/fellesverkstedet/fabricatable-machines/blob/master/humphrey-large-format-cnc/wood-gantry-files/pinion_for_3Dprinting.stl) with fabrication service like Shapeways.
 We reccomend SLS nylon printing for maxiumum strength and wear resistance.

+Vcarve and gcode files (including log files for aproximate milling times) have been added [here](https://github.com/fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/wood-gantry-files/Vcarve and gcode/)

 ### How to assemble
 Step by step instructions are pending, for now you can study the [3D assembly STEP or Rhino file](https://github.com/fellesverkstedet/fabricatable-machines/tree/master/humphrey-large-format-cnc/wood-gantry-files) for guidance.